 Ageratina altissima 'Chocolate' (Asteraceae)

 1998 Native Plant of the Year, Millersville Native Plant Conference.
 'Chocolate' is an exciting selection of a great native, an introduction from the Mt.
 Cuba Center for the Study of Piedmont Flora.
 Chocolate-tinted foliage on purple stems stands out in the garden and is much more refined and showy than the foliage of the straight species.
-6" clusters of creamy white flowers bloom in late summer and early fall.
+6" clusters of creamy white flowers bloom late summer into early fall.
 Average-to-moist soil and full-to-partial sun all suit 'Chocolate' just fine.
 (Formerly Eupatorium rugosum.)

 Bloom color: white

 Bloom period: early-fall

 Container size: Qt.